koustuvsinha/koustuvsinha.github.io/_posts/2020-07-26-reprotools.md

 - Distribution
 - Maintenance

 Read the papers [[3](https://arxiv.org/abs/1803.09010), [11](https://arxiv.org/abs/1810.03993)] for more details on these questions and how to address them.
+You can choose to publish your dataset either through Github repository or through [Zenodo](https://zenodo.org/).

 ### 12. Test and Validate

 Finally, it's important from the reproducibility perspective to test your implementation in a _different environment_ than the training setup.
 This testing doesn't necessarily mean you have to re-train the entire pipeline.
 Specifically, you should make sure that the training and evaluation scripts are running in the test environment.

 To get an isolated test environment, you can use AWS or GCP cloud instances.
-You can also checkout [CodeOcean]() which provides isolated AWS instances tied to Jupyter Notebooks for easy evaluation.
+You can also checkout [CodeOcean](https://codeocean.com/) which provides isolated AWS instances tied to Jupyter Notebooks for easy evaluation.

 ## Final Thoughts